 As the popularity and demand for proof coins increase, more and more of this kind of product is introduced into the market each year.
 Thus, proof coins will almost always carry higher premiums than regular coins.
 Nevertheless, they have a better presentation, top-notch quality, and higher scarcity.

-The higher degree of details and the fact that there are simply fewer of them in the market is a great incentive for coin collectors and numismatists.
-If you are thinking of becoming a coin collector, you should definitely consider adding a few proof coins to your collection.
+The higher degree of detail and the fact that there are simply fewer of them in the market is a great incentive for coin collectors and numismatists.
+If you are thinking of coin collecting, you should consider adding a few of these items to your collection.

-The proof is not an indication of the coin’s grade.
+The term "proof" is not an indication of the coin's grade.
 It is, rather, an indication of the manufacturing process, as we have covered above.

-Early samples of proof coins didn’t really display a cameo effect.
-They were identified only by the higher display of details on their surface.
+Early samples of proof coins didn't really display a cameo effect.
+They were made of the same metals as those for currency issues, identified only by the higher display of details on their surface.

 A reverse-proof coin, as the name suggests, portrays an “inverted” finish.
-Unlike a proof coin, a reverse proof coin has the mirror-like polish applied to the design devices in relief and frosted fields in the background.
-An enhanced reverse proof coin means an extra layer of polish has been applied onto specific parts of the design to greatly increase the visibility of its fine details.
+It has a mirror-like polish applied to the design devices in relief and frosted fields in the background.
+When the coin is an enhanced reverse-proof, it means an extra layer of polish has been applied to specific parts of the design to greatly increase the visibility of its fine details.

 A piedfort coin is a special kind of proof coin.
-It has double the thickness of a regular-sized proof coin and, consequently, double the weight.
+It has double the thickness of a regular-sized proof and, consequently, double the weight.
 It originated in the twelfth century in France but was also struck in Britain during the Middle Ages and until today.
 The reason the French and the Royal Mint would strike them so thick is not really clear.
 One theory is that they wanted to avoid getting them mixed with regular coins.
-Many dignitaries received these coins as gifts at the time.
+Many dignitaries were gifted with some of them at the time.

 A proof-like coin, although shinier than a regular circulating coin, is not really a proof coin.
-When a particularly new and brilliant planchet is fed into a recently polished die, it may result in a nicer-looking coin.
-However, unlike real proof coins, proof-like coins will not receive any more special treatment.
-They are only struck once, like all other business strike coins.
-And they will often not receive any special handling throughout the rest of the minting process.
+When a particularly new and brilliant planchet is fed into a recently polished die, it may result in a nicer-looking product.
+However, unlike real-proofs, proof-like coins will not receive any other special treatment.
+They are only struck once, like any other coin struck for widespread circulation.
+And they will often not receive any special handling throughout the rest of the production process.

 As we have mentioned before, almost every country has issued proof coins.
-However, United States Mint proof coins are, no doubt, among the most popular ones today.
-The US Mint has produced proof sets and reverse proof sets for most of their coin programs.
+However, the United States Mint's ones are, no doubt, among the most popular today.
+The US Mint has produced proof sets and reverse proof sets for most of its coin programs.

 The list includes, but is not limited to: